Dreamland reopens store in Marche-en-Famenne

 Closed on Sundays and public holidays

 DreamLand is the store for family and seasonal fun, offering an extensive range of indoor and outdoor toys (including the own Dreamland brand), exterior furniture, school supplies, multimedia and gaming products, furnishings for children's rooms, books and comics, and much more besides.
 It has been a subsidiary of Colruyt Group since 1994.
 DreamLand aims to inspire children and their families to have more fun together through play – after all, ‘Playing makes everything better’.
 And our staff and stores definitely bring that concept to life, with fun experiences every week coupled with guaranteed lowest prices from the toy specialist.
-As well as the webshop, DreamLand currently has 42 stores – 32 in Flanders and 10 in Wallonia – and employs more than 800 people.
+As well as the webshop, DreamLand currently has 46 stores and employs more than 800 people.